-David founded Southbank Mosaics in 2004 and set up London School of Mosaic in 2017.
+David founded Southbank Mosaics in 2004 and transformed it into London School of Mosaic in 2017.
 He is a self-trained mosaic artist, and holds a degree in Modern History.
 His enthusiasm for mosaic comes from his mission to enliven public space, and using mosaic as a collective practice that engages the whole community.
 David is actively involved with British Association of Modern Mosaic as well as an advocate for the abolishment of prisons.

-Dr. Will Wootton, Lecturer in Roman Art at King's College London
+Dr. Will Wootton, Lecturer in Roman Art at King's College London, Classics Department

 Dr. Eileen Rubery, Lecturer in Byzantine and Medieval Art History, Cambridge University

 Chris Smith, Mosaic Restorer, Lecturer in Mosaic Conservation and Restoration

 Tessa Hunkin, Mosaicist and Architect, Lecturer in Modern and Contemporary Mosaic History